IkennaEgwim/Expenso/README.md

 - Lucidchart and Mermaid: Used for creating the user flow diagram, aiding in clear visualization of the application's workflow.
 - Google and ChatGPT: Leveraged for general research, information gathering, and troubleshooting to resolve development challenges efficiently.
 - Canva: Employed for designing the application logo, contributing to brand identity.
+- Lighthouse - Used for auditing and improving performance, accessibility, best practices, and SEO, ensuring a high-quality user experience.

 ### Languages Used:
 * HTML5